-In order to generate the stress transfer function, the number of combined load cases for each Base Vessel Loading Condition can be relatively large.
+In order to generate the stress transfer function, the number of combined load cases for each Basic Loading Condition can be relatively large.
 When the structural analysis is performed for 33 frequencies (0.2 to 1.80 rad/s at a 0.05 increment) and 12 wave headings (0 to 360 degree at a 30-degree increment), the number of combined Load Cases is 792 (considering separate real and imaginary cases).
-If there are three (3) Base Vessel Loading Conditions, the total number of load cases is $(3 \cdot 792) = 2376$.
+If there are three (3) Basic Loading Conditions, the total number of load cases is $(3 \times 792) = 2376$.

 However, a significant reduction in the number of heading angles, hence load cases, to be analyzed is possible in the "on-site" analysis of an FPSO system with a "weathervaning" turret mooring.
-Where justified by the environmental data, a minimum of 5 heading angles, head-on and 30 and 60 degrees off either side of head-on, will be considered sufficient (refer to Section 2, Appendix 1 of the ABS Guide for Building and Classing Floating Production Installations).
-In this case, with 3 Base Vessel Loading Conditions the number of load cases for analysis is $(33 \cdot 2 \cdot 5 \cdot 3) = 990$.
+Where justified by the environmental data, a minimum of 5 heading angles, predominant heading and 30 and 60 degrees off either side of predominant heading, will be considered sufficient.
+In this case, with 3 Basic Loading Conditions the number of load cases for analysis is $(33 \times 2 \times 5 \times 3) = 990$.